mingiryu/fp-dataset-artifacts/docs/paper.md

 - Not all structure is useful.
 Adding or removing `Context:` doesn't seem to affect the result.
 - Getting the model to generate an exact match text seems tricky.

+**BoolQ**

+On the other hand, few-shot GPT-3 fails to generate any text on _BoolQ_ dataset even with as many example as 5 and with the complete passages.

+Similar to zero-shot SQuAD, GPT-3 generates empty strings even for fairly sophisticated prompts.
+However, removing the `stop=['\n']` hyperparameter constraint does alleviate the empty string issue, but the generated text is a continuation of the examples with _hallucinated_ passage and question about the previous question and answer.

+In essence, GPT-3 fails to generate a simple text "Yes" or "No" even with the provided examples to learn from on the spot.

+> Note: The _BoolQ_ samples aren't included in this section for the sake of brevity.

 ### Natural Language Inference